necolas/idiomatic-css/README.md

 #### Declaration order

 If declarations are to be consistently ordered, it should be in accordance with a single, simple principle.

-My preference is for structurally important properties (e.g. positioning and box-model) to be declared prior to all others.
+Smaller teams may prefer to cluster related properties (e.g. positioning and box-model) together.

 ```css
 .selector {